brooksofmaine/Documentary-Songwriters/server/routes/README.md

 * numPitches - an integer
 * instrument - a string
 * description - a string
-* start - a timestamp
+* startTime - a timestamp
-* end - a timestamp
+* endTime - a timestamp

 **Response**